sanjaybasu/healthcare-ai-equity/_chapters/chapter_01_clinical_informatics.md

 Verghese, A., Shah, N. H., & Harrington, R. A. (2018).
 What this computer needs is a physician: humanism and artificial intelligence. *JAMA*, 319(1), 19-20. https://doi.org/10.1001/jama.2017.19198

 Vyas, D. A., Eisenstein, L. G., & Jones, D. S. (2020).
-Hidden in plain sightâ€”reconsidering the use of race correction in clinical algorithms. *New England Journal of Medicine*, 383(9), 874-882. https://doi.org/10.1056/NEJMms2004740
+Hidden in plain sight—reconsidering the use of race correction in clinical algorithms. *New England Journal of Medicine*, 383(9), 874-882. https://doi.org/10.1056/NEJMms2004740

 Washington, H. A. (2006). *Medical Apartheid: The Dark History of Medical Experimentation on Black Americans from Colonial Times to the Present*.
 Doubleday.